 Do Not Delay Consulting with an Experienced Killeen Criminal Attorney

-If a criminal charge has been levied against you in the State of Texas, it is time to address the matter head-on, and Brett Pritchard at The Law Office of Brett H. Pritchard – proudly serving Killeen, Texas – is a well-respected criminal lawyer who is both well prepared and well-positioned to help.
+If a criminal charge has been levied against you in the State of Texas, it is time to address the matter head-on, and Brett Pritchard at the Law Office of Brett H. Pritchard – proudly serving Killeen, Texas – is a well-respected criminal lawyer who is both well prepared and well-positioned to help.
 Mr. Pritchard has a long and impressive track record of successfully defending the rights of clients like you – in the skilled pursuit of their cases’ best possible outcomes – and is also here for you.
-Our legal team has the experience, drive, and legal insight to help you, so please do not wait to contact or call us at 254-501-4040 for more information today.
+Our legal team has the experience, drive, and legal insight to help you, so please do not wait to contact us online or call us at (254) 781-4222 for more information today.